 Simon Sinek led one of the most insightful and impactful TED Talks.
 It certainly struck a chord within Greek Life and has been included in most leadership conferences I have attended.
 (More than 100)

-Let me start by saying that I’d be a fool to disagree with Simon's understanding of leadership and messaging.
-I think his concept of starting with “why,” then moving to “how,” and finally “what” is a recipe for marketing and planning success that our fraternities and sororities have yet to experience, and I think it was wise to use popular examples such as Apple and Martin Luther King Jr.
+Let me start by saying that I like Simon's understanding of leadership and messaging.
+He does a great job explaining that starting at "Why?," then "How?," and finally "What?" is a recipe for marketing and planning success.
+Popular examples such as Apple and Martin Luther King Jr. send the message home.

 Everyone is starting and stopping at why and nothing is getting done (or done well anyway).